Why usFeaturesTemplatesBlogGlossary

 Be precise.
 Vague rules like “buy good stocks” cannot be backtested.
 You need:

-• Universe — Which stocks can the strategy trade? (e.g., Nifty 500)
+• Universe: which stocks can the strategy trade?
+For example, Nifty 500 or Nifty Midcap 150.

 Step 2: Choose Your Data